About Jackson Square

 Events in Jackson Square

-Caroling in Jackson SquareJoin in a truly moving 64-year-old tradition as Jackson Square brims with candlelit faces and song-lit spirits as high as the spires of the St. Louis Cathedral this December 16th, 7:00 p.m. (gates open at 6:30 p.m.)
+Caroling in Jackson SquareJoin in a New Orleans Holiday tradition as Jackson Square fills with flickering candle light and voices share the holiday joy with traditional carols.
+This year, the event is Sinday, December 22, 7:00 p.m. (gates open at 6:30 p.m.)

-Free and open to the public.
+The event is free and open to the public.
+You just need to bring yourself and your singing voice.
 Candles and songbook provided by Patio Planters.
-For more information on fundraisers, to sign up for a newsletter, make a 501(c)3 donation, or to become a member, please visit www.patioplanters.org.
+For more information, please visit www.patioplanters.org.

 FAQ: How can I get married in Jackson Square?